FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 > The EAP Provisioning Identifier (EPI) is defined to be a strict
 > subset of the Network Access Identifier {{RFC7542}}.
 The EPI is an
-> NAI which ends with "eap.arpa".
-The domain or "realm" portion of
+> NAI which is a subdomain of "eap.arpa".
+The "realm" portion of
 > the NAI is defined in {{RFC7542, Section 2.2}}, which is a more
 > restrictive subset of the domain name conventions specified in
 > {{RFC1034}}.
 >
-> Readers of this document should note that the NAI is different from
+> Readers of this document should note that the realm portion of the
-> a domain name.
-The NAIs defined by this specification end with the
+> NAI is different from a domain name.
+In addition to the character
+> set being more limited, the realm portion of the NAI does not
-> realm "eap.arpa", which does not include a trailing ".".
-However,
+> include a trailing ".".

+eap.arpa

+> The realm portion of the NAI.
+>
+> This document uses the term "eap.arpa realm" when using that name
+> within the contect of an NAI.

+eap.arpa.

+> The domain name "eap.arpa.".
+>
-> this specification often refers to the domain name "eap.arpa.",
+> This document uses the term "eap.arpa. domain " when using that name
+> within the contect of the DNS.
+The trailing "." is added for
-> which includes a trailing "." for consistency with other DNS
+> consistency with DNS specifications.
-> terminology.

 {::boilerplate bcp14}